 In April 2014, NHMRC published Talking with your patients about Complementary Medicine – a Resource for Clinicians (Resource).
 This Resource aims to promote collaborative discussions between clinicians and their patients about the use of complementary medicine.
 The ultimate aim of the Resource is to better equip patients to make informed decisions about their health care.

 The Resource is aimed at clinicians, including medical practitioners, nurses, nurse practitioners and allied health professionals.
 Whilst not the primary target audience for the Resource, members of the Australian community, who use or are considering using complementary medicine, may also find the document helpful.

 Homeopathy is a type of complementary medicine that is commonly used in Australia and around the world.

 NHMRC has reviewed the scientific evidence, under the guidance of the Homeopathy Working Committee, for the effectiveness of homeopathy in treating a variety of clinical conditions with the aim of providing Australians with reliable information about its use.

 NHMRC released an unfinished draft report of an overview of systematic reviews of homeopathy that was started in 2012 as part of the Homeopathy Review, but never completed.
 There have been a number of enquiries about the draft report and requests for its release.
 NHMRC's Chief Executive Officer is aware of ongoing community interest in the content of this draft report, and that there is a substantial body of misinformation about it.

-NHMRC supports investigator-driven research into Complementary Medicine through its funding schemes such as Investigator Grants and Ideas Grants.
-Since 2007, NHMRC has provided more than $67 million in funding for scientific research into complementary medicine and alternative therapies, through competitive, peer reviewed processes.
+NHMRC supports investigator-driven research into complementary medicine through its funding schemes such as Investigator Grants and Ideas Grants.
+Since 2012, NHMRC has provided more than $28 million in funding for scientific research into complementary medicine.

 National Health and Medical Research Council